 2L.9 Show or describe two ways you help children learn about the physical and geographic characteristics of their local environment.
-Accreditation Assessment Items for Cognitive Caregiver-guided tour of the room (Activity Plan Block 1, Option 1) Caregivers describe items and activities seen through a window (Activity Plan Block 2, Option 1) Social-Emotional Helping with tasks in our room (Activity Plan Block 13) Talking about and representing wind and r (Activity Plan Block 9) Social-Emotional Caring for items in our room (Activity Plan Block 14) Communication/Language Talking about sounds featured in a book and heard in our room (Activity Plan Block 25) Standard 3-Teaching 3.A-Designing Enriched Learning Environments Birth - 12 Months 12 - 24 Months 24 - 36 Months 3A.4 Show two classroom displays that have been created to help children reflect on and extend their learning. ays of books, materials, children's work used or tunities for children to reflect and extend learning Communication/ Language Talking about pictures of people in our room (Activity Plan Block 19) Cognitive Looking closely at pictures (Activity Plan Block 23; Interest Area) Communication/Language Talking about and representing wind and rain (Activity Plan Block 9) Social Emotional Communicating happy and sad feelings (Activity Plan Block 17; Interest Area) Social-Emotional Talking about how children can be the same and different (Activity Plan Block 9) Talking about activities and saying our names (Activity Plan Block 11) 3.B-Creating Caring Communities for Learning 3B.1 Show or describe two activities or lesson plans that encourage children to share their ideas or Activity plans consistently encourage they interact and participate in learning to talk about their ideas, actions, and experiences as experiences.
-Social-Emotional • Engaging in responsive interactions focused on smiling (Activity Plan Block 1) Self-Regulation Social-Emotional Engaging in open-ended play with a caregiver focused on toys of interest to the toddler (Activity Plan Block 1) Cognitive Pretending a block or box is something else (Activity Plan Block 21) Social-Emotional Engaging in pretend play with peers (Activity Plan Block 15) Communication/Language Telling stories with a wordless book and props in a "story bag" (Activity Plan Block 24)
+Accreditation Assessment Items for Standard 3-Teaching Cognitive Caregiver-guided tour of the room (Activity Plan Block 1, Option 1) Caregivers describe items and activities seen through a window (Activity Plan Block 2, Option 1) Social-Emotional Helping with tasks in our room (Activity Plan Block 13) Talking about and representing wind and ra (Activity Plan Block 9) Social-Emotional Caring for items in our room (Activity Plan Block 14) Communication/Language Talking about sounds featured in a book and heard in our room (Activity Plan Block 25) 3.A-Designing Enriched Learning Environments Birth - 12 Months 12 - 24 Months 24 - 36 Months 3A.4 Show two classroom displays that have been created to help children reflect on and extend their learning. estions within each activity plan encourage displa The displays are recommended to provide opport ys of books, materials, children's work used or unities for children to reflect and extend learning Communication/ Language Talking about pictures of people in our room (Activity Plan Block 19) Cognitive Looking closely at pictures (Activity Plan Block 23; Interest Area) Talking about and representing wind and rain (Activity Plan Block 9) Social-Emotional Talking about how children can be the same and different (Activity Plan Block 9) Talking about activities and saying our names (Activity Plan Block 11) 3.B-Creating Caring Communities for Learning 3B.1 Show or describe two activities or lesson plans that encourage children to share their ideas or Activity plans consistently encourage they interact and participate in learning g experiences. o talk about their ideas, actions, and experiences as experiences.
+Social-Emotional Engaging in responsive interactions focused on smiling (Activity Plan Block 1) Self-Regulation • Engaging in open-ended play with a caregiver focused on toys of interest to the toddler (Activity Plan Block 1) Social-Emotional Engaging in pretend play with peers (Activity Plan Block 15) Communication/Language Telling stories with a wordless book and props in a "story bag" (Activity Plan Block 24)